 “The house sits on top of a hill, providing the wonderful views,” says Joseph “Unfortunately, previous owners had installed ugly storm windows on the outside that ruined the building’s distinctive character.”

 Beneath the storm windows the original windows were in mixed condition.
-They replaced broken divided lights with historically accurate pieces of glass sourced from Thorness Glass.
+Joseph replaced broken divided lights with historically accurate pieces of glass sourced from Thorness Glass.
 The storm windows came off but the couple worried about the chill that would seep through their liberated windows.

 “I heard about Indow window inserts from a local hardware store.
 I loved the idea of being able to insulate my windows without changing the home’s character or modifying the window frames so I decided to move forward.”